 It's important to mention, that if you have severe depression, social anxiety or other major mental health issues before your period arrives, this may not be PMS, it may be PMDD.
 The same tips mentioned in this article can also help PMDD (premenstrual dysphoric disorder).

-PMDD is considered an endocrine disorder (also hormone-related) and there are links between PMDD and Pyrrole disorder.
+PMDD is considered an endocrine disorder (also hormone-related) and there are links between PMDD and Pyrrole disorder (usually the root cause of these like most health issues is poor gut health and imbalanced gut flora).

 This condition seems to be on the rise and so is pyrrole disorder as our stress levels seem to rise and gut issues are also on the up (both of these things can cause Pyrrole and PMDD).